diacritics/database/spec/README.md

     └── fr.js
 ```

+**NOTE**: German does not have a language variant that differs from the root language; therefore the `at.js` and `ch.js` files do not actually exist.

-- As there might be multiple files for a language, each language has its own folder
+- As there might be multiple files for a language, each language has its own folder.
 - The language files in this folder will be in a `.js` format to allow comments and to make sure text editors allow formatting them.
-The containing source is JSON though
+The containing source is JSON though.
-- Folder and file names must be according to [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
+- Folder and file names must be according to [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 - Each language variant has its own file.
-If the variants (e.g. de_DE, de_AT, de_CH) don't have any differences, only one file must be added
+If the variants (e.g. `de_DE`, `de_AT`, `de_CH`) don't have any differences, only one file must be added.
-- When creating a language variant file all mappings need to be created (redundant) – not incrementally
+- When creating a language variant file all mappings need to be created (redundant) – not incrementally.
-- Changes should only be done within the source files
+- Changes should only be done within the source files.

 Files within the `src/` folder are called **language files**.